-In sum, sincere SI indexes linguistic performance (an ongoing retrieval effort aimed at resolving the value of a variable) while sarcastic SI pretends to do so.
-In light of what we know about sarcastic pretense, it seems entirely predictable that the SI pattern could be used to point out a disparity between the actual circumstances and the circumstances that would render a query (of whatever form) appropriate.
+In light of what we know about sarcastic pretense, it seems entirely predictable that the SI pattern can be used to point out a disparity between the actual circumstances and the circumstances that would render a query (of whatever form) appropriate.
 After all, any question pattern is presumably usable as a sanction question.
 Thus, we must address the first question mentioned in the introduction: is the sarcastic use the product of a sarcastic SI construction or a general rhetorical strategy involving interrogative sentences?
 Our answer is that it may be both.

 While the incongruity judgment associated with sarcastic instances of SI is calculable, it may not in fact require any inferential processing.
 It may instead represent what Morgan (1978) refers to as a short-circuited conversational implicature.
-While Morgan illustrates such implicatures with reference to fixed formulas like Is the Pope Catholic? conventionalized conversational implicatures may also attach to open patterns.
+While Morgan illustrates such implicatures with reference to fixed formulas like Is the Pope Catholic?, conventionalized conversational implicatures may also attach to open patterns.
 One such case, analyzed by Kay (1997), is that of a why-conditional sentence pattern that evokes a modus tollens inference pattern:

-80. If you're so smart, why aren't you rich? (= Kay 1997, (1))
+(80) If you're so smart, why aren't you rich? (= Kay 1997, (1))

 By using the why-conditional, as in (80), the speaker rejects the truth of the proposition in the protasis (e.g., you're smart) by presupposing both the truth of the apodosis (e.g., you aren't rich) and an implicational stereotype (e.g., smart people get rich).
-In such cases, we can say, a rhetorical strategy (in this case, use a modus tollens syllogism in order to cast doubt on the truth of a proposition in the common ground) has become part of the semiotic pole of a stipulated form.
-In a construction-based approach to grammar such a situation is not exotic; it merely represents the conventional association of a particular pragmatic force with a complex of syntactic, lexical and semantic conditions-a complex that might appear elsewhere in the grammar without this particular pragmatic force.
+In such cases, we can say, a rhetorical strategy (in this case, use of a modus tollens syllogism in order to cast doubt on the truth of a proposition in the common ground) has become part of the semiotic pole of a stipulated form.
+In a construction-based approach to grammar such a situation is not exotic; it merely represents the conventional association of a particular pragmatic force with a complex of syntactic, lexical and semantic conditions - a complex that might appear elsewhere in the grammar without this particular pragmatic force.